Basilica and Shrine of Our Lady of Perpetual Help: Shrine of Our Lady of Perpetual Help

 A replica icon of Our Lady of Perpetual Help was installed over the main altar of the original church on May 28, 1871.
 Not long after, cures were reported, attributed to the intercession of Our Lady.
-In November 1874, the weekly practice of bestowing a blessing on the sick was formally established.
-When the new church was built, the picture was relocated to the new Chapel of Our Lady of Perpetual Help.
-As reputed cures continued, crutches, braces, and other devices were left as votives at the shrine.
-In 1900 Fr.
-Frawley began a quarterly publication, The Little Messenger of Mary, which included among other features, accounts of favors received at the shrine.
-This was later superseded by the Annals of the Shrine of Our Lady of Perpetual Help.".
+In November 1874, the weekly practice of bestowing a blessing on the sick was established.
+When the new church was built, the icon was relocated to the new Chapel of Our Lady of Perpetual Help.
+As reputed cures continued to occur, crutches, braces, and other devices were left as votive offerings at the shrine.
+In 1900 Frawley began a quarterly publication, The Little Messenger of Mary, which included among other features accounts of favors received at the shrine.
+This was later superseded by the Annals of the Shrine of Our Lady of Perpetual Help.

 An account of the sick flocking to the shrine was published in the New York Herald in March 1901, under the headline "A Lourdes in the Land of Puritans".
 Accounts of activities at the shrine were also covered by the Boston American General News of March 28, 1909, under the caption "Heaps of Crutches Left at Altar by Afflicted", and by the Boston Globe of December 10, 1910, and again in a Globe article of August 3, 1919.
 During World War I, the Roxbury shrine became popular with family members praying for the safe return of soldiers.
 Between 1878 and 1884 over 300 cures were documented.